BelleyRaniBala/moo-selenium/ReadMe.txt

 Belley Rani Bala - selenium + JUnit 5 testing of moo.com
+This project can be also found here: https://github.com/BelleyRaniBala/moo-selenium

 This is a maven project.
 You need JDK8 to run it.
 The included chromedriver.exe works only on Windows